Updated May 16, 2023

 “Getting that funding allowed us to widen the scope of the project,” Evans said.
 “With the addition of the funds through the IHII program, we were able to increase our scope and focus on the cultural aspect. … Without this program, none of those cultural aspects would be on the table.”

-Evans says one of the most important things an organization should keep in mind when pursuing a project of this scale is to have patience.
+Evans said one of the most important things an organization should keep in mind when pursuing a project of this scale is to have patience.

 “It took us a long time to get here,” he said.
 “Without patience, you might leave an opportunity on the table.”